rezoleo/lea5/README.md

 By default, "system" tests (end-to-end tests with a real browser) are not run with `rails test`.
 You need to run `rails test:system` to run them specifically, or `rails test:all`.
-System tests execute in a headless Chrome/Chromium browser (meaning the browser window will not appear), but you can select your browser of choice (Chrome, Firefox or Firefox Nightly) and configure the headless behaviour with the following commands:
+System tests execute in a headless Chrome/Chromium browser (meaning the browser window will not appear), but you can select your browser of choice (Chrome, Firefox or Firefox Nightly) and configure the headless behavior with the following commands:
 - `rails test:system:chrome`
 - `rails 'test:system:chrome[headless]'`
 - `rails test:system:firefox`